orgilbatzaya/Wikipedia-Popularity/project/project.md

 ![](project_files/figure-markdown_github/visualizing-index-by-popularity-1.png)

 From this visual, for historical figures from Asia and Europe, we see that as the number of languages one's article increases, the popularity index also increases.
 However, for Africa and the Americas, there is little upward movement in popularity as article languages increases.
 The regression lines for these three continents tend to stay relatively constant.
+Only those data points with more than 75 translations were analyzed here in order to minimize the heavy overlap and clustering in the low ranges if all historical figures's articles were allowed.

     ## # A tibble: 3 x 5
     ##   full_name     historical_popular… article_languages country  occupation